In this year of our Zoid, 2014, I resolve to…

-It’ll be a while before I get a full on review, but here’s the short one: VERY FEW COMPLAINTS, IF ANY.
+Hello from the future!
+At long last there are some pics!
+It’ll still be a while before I get a full on review, so here’s the short-ish one: VERY FEW COMPLAINTS, IF ANY.

 All I have from the Japanese line is Mauses.
 I know nothing about him, except that he looks like a beefed up Hotshot, and there is no equivalent in any of the other toylines.
 He’s supposed to walk, but mine doesn’t.
 Probably why I got it so cheap.